crums-io/crums-pub/docs/ergd_guide.md

 ## Entropy Daemon

-There is a daemon thread that submits secure, pseudo-random SHA-256 hashes, roughly twice per block.
+There is a daemon thread that drops secure, pseudo-random SHA-256 hashes to be witnessed, roughly twice per block.
 A chain gathers entropy with use: the entropy daemon is meant as a stop-gap mechanism for the chain to gather entropy during periods of user inactivity.

-In future versions, a timechain may opt to seed its entropy daemon with state from other timechains.
+Note there are actually 2 sources of entropy for each hash dropped by the daemon: the pseudo-random hash itself, and the UTC time it was dropped in.
+The latter factor is influenced by myriad of other processes running on the same machine (or virtual machines).
+(Future versions, will support an opt-in to gather entropy using state from other timechains.)

+## About Hostnames

+Presently, in the multi-chain repos it maintains, the client CLI `crum` identifies timechains only by their hostnames.
+So, unless hostnames are aliased, `crum` recognizes at most one timechain per host (per repo).
+The plan is for future versions of `crum` to support this "aliasing" internally;
+for now you should know about this limitation.